kennywall/import-test/_posts/2010-12-09-marketplace-and-platform-adoption.md

 	Windows Phone Marketplace - Can't forget Window Mobile.
 	Blackberry App Store - Can't forget Blackberry either.

 I then went through about 10 pages of Google results.
 A couple other no name marketplaces.
-What other top marketplaces am I missing?</p>
+What other top marketplaces am I missing?
-<center><p><a href="http://apievangelist.com/2010/12/09/marketplace-and-platform-adoption/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>